Living well Medicare What's Buzzing Your Health & Wellness

 AARP’s deal with UnitedHealth has enormous bearing on its policies and advocacy.
 Its silence whenever a new serious issue with UnitedHealth comes to light tells you everything you need to know.
 If AARP were speaking out for the interests of its members, it would be explaining that traditional Medicare (TM) guarantees people get the care they need from the best doctors and hospitals and that, with Medicare Advantage, people are gambling with their lives.

-Keep in mind that Medicare Advantage plans can keep you from seeing the best doctors and not cover the care you need.
+The insurers offering Medicare Advantage plans often keep you from seeing the best doctors and don’t cover the care you need.
 They wrongly deny care that Medicare covers.
 The insurers profit more the more care they deny.
 They profit most when they deny complex and costly care or keep you from using a cancer center of excellence or other high quality hospital or specialist.
-That’s why they will never compete for members with serious health conditions.
+That’s why they never compete for members with serious health conditions.

-Older Americans need the easy access to reliable care they get in Traditional Medicare, not the hassles and denials of care they get in Medicare Advantage.
-AARP should be leading the call for easy access to needed care for everyone with Medicare, but they are silent.
+Older Americans need the easy access to reliable care they get in Traditional Medicare, not the delays and denials of care they get in Medicare Advantage.
+AARP should be leading the charge for easy access to needed care for everyone with Medicare, but they remain silent.

 Here’s more from Just Care: